-Having more than one interest makes you a more well-rounded person on a personal level, and it can help you on a professional/academic level as well.
+Having more than one interest makes you more well-rounded on a personal level, and it can help you on professional and academic levels as well.

 - For instance, USC wants to produce skilled doctors, and they would prefer to produce good doctors who also understand the healing power of narrative.
 You’ll want to have a focus but also a breadth of diverse interests.

-For this question, you will want to be genuine.
+For this question, you will also need to be genuine.

 - The prompt doesn’t state it has to be an academic interest – it just has to be outside of your intended academic focus.

 - You may decide to minor in another area, but you should not feel restricted to discuss academics only.

 Consider writing about opportunities offered at the university that exist outside of the classroom.

 You could try researching the different clubs, activities, or events that exist or happen around campus.

 - For example, you may major in political science but also want to become a better musician.

 - You might sign up for a voice class at the university and join choirs and singing groups to improve your musical ability.